Kate Middleton May Not Be Pleased! Prince William Verbier Ski Vacation Gets Wild

 — Lee Levy (@thekingleelevy) March 14, 2017

 The source also chronicled William’s actions.
 It appears that the guys skied to the exclusive Swiss restaurant, La Vache.
 It was there, at one of the best restaurants in Switzerland where they met up with the attractive two women.
-The men ate lunch and afterwards, the ladies joined them for some adult libations.
+The men ate lunch and afterward, the ladies joined them for some adult libations.

 “William and his pals had skied to the restaurant, while the girls came up the mountain specially to meet them.
-The boys ate lunch and the girls joined them for a load of drinks.
+The boys ate lunch and the girls joined them for a load of drinks.”

 William was quite jovial when he was chatting up Sophie.